 Report Income Change

 Changes in household income can affect your eligibility for coverage or financial assistance.
 If you don’t report income changes, you could end up with the wrong amount of financial assistance or even the wrong health insurance plan.
-Report changes in income due to a new job, if you lose a job, a change in your current income or change to your projected annual income.
+Report changes in income due to a new job, if you lose a job, a change in your current income, or a change to your projected annual income.

 To report this change, gather the information needed and call the MNsure Contact Center at 651-539-2099 (855-366-7873 outside the Twin Cities).